GreenrCode/website/README.md

 Hey, my name is Asher.
 This is the place to find unblocked games and other fun stuff.
 I hope you enjoy!
 Go to https://tinyurl.com/thehtmlsl to see the homepage.
-Contact me at thehtmlproject@post.com
+Contact me at contact@thehtmlproject.icu

 CURRENT VERSION: